BoostedColliderAnalysis/BoCA/Readme.md

 # Readme

-This code performs BDT analyses based on root files originating from MadGraph / Pythia / PGS / Delphes.
+This code performs staged BDT analyses using root files as in- and output format.

 ## Dependencies